portikM/portimaksym.com/content/articles/building-design-system-at-kong.md

 ### Design tokens

 ::wrapper{classNames="mb-6"}
-We chose [Style Dictionary](https://amzn.github.io/style-dictionary/#/){class="link" target="_blank" rel="noopener"} to serve as our design tokens library and the single source of truth for all our design tokens.
+We chose [Style Dictionary](https://amzn.github.io/style-dictionary/#/){class="link" target="_blank" rel="noopener"} to serve as the foundation for building out our design token library.

 Naming is hard.
 After hours of research and back-and-forth on which convention to follow, we finally agreed on a naming structure.
 I won't delve too deeply into token naming, as it deserves an article of its own.